HaxeFoundation/HaxeManual/content/03-type-system.md

 [code asset](assets/GenericTypeParameter.hx)

 It should be noted that [top-down inference](type-system-top-down-inference) is used here to determine the actual type of `T`.
-There are two requirements for this kind of type parameter construction to work: The constructed type parameter must be:
+For this kind of type parameter construction to work, the constructed type parameter must meet two requirements:

-1. generic and
+1. It must be generic.
-2. explicitly [constrained](type-system-type-parameter-constraints) to have a [constructor](types-class-constructor).
+2. It must be explicitly [constrained](type-system-type-parameter-constraints) to have a [constructor](types-class-constructor).

 Here, the first requirement is met by `make` having the `@:generic` metadata, and the second by `T` being constrained to `Constructible`.
 The constraint holds for both `String` and `haxe.Template` as both have a constructor accepting a singular `String` argument.
 Sure enough, the relevant JavaScript output looks as expected: